During legislative sessions,

 House Bill 200 (State Executive Branch Budget bill, covering Fiscal Years 2018-2019 and 2019-2020).
 The General Assembly voted to override the Governor's veto of this bill on April 14, 2018.

 House Bill 487 (HB 362 cleanup bill).
-The Governor did not actually sign this bill, but it will become law without his signature.
+The Governor did not actually sign this bill, but it became law without his signature.

 Due to legislative changes from the 2017 Session, Gubernatorial appointees to the KRS Board of Trustees now require Senate confirmation.
 The following Senate Resolutions were all passed on March 20, 2018: